-The bill aims to amend the state's jurisdiction over federal lands, specifically focusing on juvenile justice matters.
-It establishes legislative findings that highlight concerns raised by the U.S. Senate Committee on Armed Services regarding the protection of children of service members in Department of Defense schools and military bases.
-The bill seeks to extend the state's jurisdiction over juvenile justice to areas of exclusive federal jurisdiction, such as military installations, and requires the Legislative Council to approve any extensions of concurrent jurisdiction when the General Assembly is not in session.
-Additionally, it mandates that reciprocal agreements between the U.S. Department of Defense and state or local governments be filed with the county clerk and compiled by the Attorney General.
+The bill aims to amend Arkansas's jurisdiction over federal lands, specifically to enhance the state's ability to address juvenile justice matters on military bases.
+It establishes legislative findings that highlight concerns raised by the U.S. Senate regarding the protection of children of service members in Department of Defense schools and military installations.
+The bill proposes to extend the state's jurisdiction over juvenile justice to areas of exclusive federal jurisdiction, allowing for the investigation and adjudication of juvenile cases referred by the U.S. government.
+Additionally, it mandates that the Legislative Council approve extensions of concurrent jurisdiction when the General Assembly is not in session and requires reciprocal agreements between the U.S. Department of Defense and state or local governments to be filed with the county clerk.

 Old version HB1815 Original - 3-17-2025 02:55 PM: 9-27-306, 22-7-101, 22-7-102(b)